Dotron-Development/AntiSpamTelegramBot/src/bot/TelegramAntiSpamBot.OpenAI/Instructions/SpamDetectionInstructions.md

        - Offers to buy a product or service
        - Money-making claims (especially suggestions like "$100 per day/week")
        - Suggestions to move to private messages
+       - Suggestion to make a contact (like "contact me" or "reach me out")
        - Use of more than 10 emoji or UTF-16 characters
        - Gambling/betting content
        - Sexual offers or solicitation